Kurusa/projects/README.md

 - Access the backend through `http://localhost:8080/api` for API routes.
 - Access Swagger documentation `http://localhost:8080/api/documentation` for API routes.

+### Test User

+A test user is automatically created during the database seeding process.
+You can use these credentials to log in via the Swagger documentation to obtain a token and test the API routes:

+- **Email:** test@gmail.com
+- **Password:** password

+Log in through the Swagger UI to get an authentication token.
+Use this token in the `Authorization` header as `Bearer {token}` to authenticate your requests to the API.

 ### Useful Commands

 - `make up`: Start the Docker containers.